\( \)

 7. AggLayer generates and submits the pessimistic proof to the shared bridge

 Step 4 demonstrates \(R_B\) composing with \(R_A\) to perform a cross-chain read.
 From the pov of the \(C_{R_B}\) developer, this interaction functioned as if \(C_{R_A}\) lived on the same chain!
+Note that AggLayer’s pessimistic proof at settlement (step 7) is a safety net at the system level — orthogonal to the pessimistic composability shape described here, which is about when atomicity is enforced during the cross-chain call itself.

 * rollups still need a precompile to make cross-chain calls